|

 Early Westinghouse "Aeriotron" WD-11 Vacuum Tube

 Introduced in 1922, This Aeriotron WD-11 Vacuum Tube manufactured by Westinghouse was one of the first tubes used in home radio receivers.
-In 1923 the WD-11 was supplied to RCA for use in receivers and the name was changed to Radiotron.

 The WD-11 was offered for general sale over the counter in 1923.